 - • Pregnancy or breastfeeding, or intention of becoming pregnant during the study

-- • Past or current evidence of definite low-grade or high-grade colonic dysplasia or adenomas or neoplasia not completely removed
+- • Any past or current evidence of cancer of gastrointestinal tract, definite low-grade or high-grade colonic dysplasia

-- • History of malignancy within 5 years, with the exception of malignancies adequately treated with resection for non-metastatic basal cell or squamous cell cancer or in situ cervical cancer
+- • History of non-gastrointestinal cancer, with the exception of adequately treated non-metastatic basal cell or squamous cell skin cancer or in situ cervical cancer

 - • Has evidence of active tuberculosis (TB), latent TB not successfully treated (per local guidance) or inadequately treated TB